Ikechukwue/STyle-TTA/README.md

-# RetriStyle
+# STyle-TTA

-RetriStyle is a research framework for **structure-aware retrieval and diffusion-based test-time adaptation (TTA)**.
+STyle-TTA is a research framework for **structure-aware retrieval and diffusion-based test-time adaptation (TTA)**.
 It evaluates whether retrieved style references and style-transfer transformations can improve image classification under distribution and domain shifts.

 The project combines: